zhangpur/ICRA2019-Autonomous-Driving/README.md

 7. **1688**	Localizing Discriminative Visual Landmarks for Place Recognition
 8. **2444**	A White-Noise-On-Jerk Motion Prior for Continuous-Time Trajectory Estimation on SE(3)
 9. **2635**	Learning to See the Wood for the Trees - Deep Laser Localization in Urban and Natural Environments on a CPU
+10. **2801** Deep Metadata Fusion for Traffic Light to Lane Assignment
+11. **3123**	Variational End-To-End Navigation and Localization

 *  **SLAM或者 Odometry**
 1. **0041** MH-iSAM2: Multi-hypothesis iSAM using Bayes Tree and Hypo-tree